 Facebook Messenger was the biggest culprit in the Surfshark study as far as the messaging and video calls category, with all 32 data types collected.
 By contrast, Cisco Webex Meetings – a popular platform for work chats during the COVID-19 pandemic – has no data points.

 Why Is My Cash App Payment Pending?
 5 Reasons and

 Facebook tops this category, too, with the collection of 32 data types, per Surfshark.
 An alternate is the startup Clubhouse, which collects 10 data points.

 Clubhouse bills itself as a place where everyone can “have access to meaningful conversations.”
 And those conversations should be as private as possible.

 “Fraudsters occasionally prey on individuals via social media platforms such as Facebook or Twitter.
 Avoid accepting friend requests from strangers to safeguard your safety,” said Gerrid Smith, chief marketing officer at Joy Organics.
 “It’s simple to unfriend someone after accepting a request unintentionally; consider sifting through your connections at least once a year to eliminate anyone who is no longer familiar with you.
 Even with genuine pals, accounts can be compromised.”

-Forbes recently named Mint as the best app for monitoring daily financial activity, but it didn’t get as high of marks from Surfshark.
-Mint collects data in 21 areas — tops in that area.
+Mint collects data in 21 areas in the Surfshark study.
 With Mvelopes, which uses the traditional budgeting method of putting your money into “envelopes” via the app, the number is zero.

 During the pandemic, more and more of us turned to food delivery services, and chances are good advertisers now might know of your addiction to chicken wings or your preference for pizza topped with pineapple.
 Per Surfshark, Doordash and Caviar tap into 24 of our data types.
 With Postmates and ChowNow, it’s about half at 13.